What Are Closing Costs on a House? How to Calculate and Reduce them?

 Escrow fees are charged by the title company or closing agent for managing the escrow account, which holds the seller’s funds until the transaction is complete.
 This fee covers the costs of facilitating the closing, recording the deed and mortgage, and disbursing all the funds to the proper parties.

-This fee is based on the purchase price and can range from around $1650 to a few thousand dollars.
+This fee is based on the purchase price, ranging from around $1650 to a few thousand dollars.
 It is typically paid by the buyer, except in a cash transaction, where it is split between buyer and seller.

 If the home is located in a homeowners association (HOA), there may be fees associated with transferring ownership.
 The fees vary depending on the HOA but are typically around $200 to $500.